FairFlow by KyberSwap – Where LPs get back arbitrage value.

 Instead of allowing arbitrage profits to be fully captured by external arbitrageurs, FairFlow redirects these profits back to LPs – known as Equilibrium Gain (EG) – through EG Sharing Program.

 This is made possible because the KyberSwap Aggregator is the only taker for FairFlow pools, blocking external arbitrageurs from fully extracting value.
-As a result, the majority of arbitrage profits generated within FairFlow pools are absorbed by the FairFlow hook and then redistributed to LPs.
+As a result, the majority of arbitrage profits generated within FairFlow pools are captured by the FairFlow hook and then redistributed to LPs.

 Here’s a simple explanation and example to help you understand how FairFlow works:

-- A user wants to trade 10,000 USDC for ETH via KyberSwap Aggregator.
+A user wants to trade 10,000 USDC for ETH via KyberSwap Aggregator.

-- Behind the scenes, the KyberSwap Aggregator checks prices across various pools and FairFlow pools to determine that the fair market output should be 3.88 ETH.
+Behind the scenes, the KyberSwap Aggregator checks prices across various pools and FairFlow pools to determine that the fair market output should be 2.88 ETH.

-- If the FairFlow pools offer better output compared to the fair market output, KyberSwap Aggregator will ask FairFlow pools signer for a signature of the fair market price.
+If the FairFlow pools offer better output compared to the fair market output, KyberSwap Aggregator will ask FairFlow pools signer for a signature of the fair market price.
 Then KyberSwap Aggregator will return to the taker the signature and a trading route that partially goes through the FairFlow pools.

-- If part of the trade is routed through the FairFlow pools – say 1,000 USDC – and that portion returns more than expected based on the signed reference (e.g. 0.40 ETH instead of 0.388 ETH), the difference (0.012 ETH) is recognized as Equilibrium Gain (EG).Note: From the beginning, the taker received a quote that includes the fair market output so 0.388 is what they expected
+If part of the trade is routed through the FairFlow pools – say 1,000 USDC – and that portion returns more than expected based on the signed reference (e.g. 0.30 ETH instead of 0.288 ETH), the difference (0.012 ETH) is recognized as Equilibrium Gain (EG).

-- In this case, KyberSwap Aggregator is the only taker for FairFlow pool so this Equilibrium Gain (EG) is absorbed by FairFlow hook, rather than going to external arbitragers, and later redistributed to LPs via EG Sharing Program.
+In this case, KyberSwap Aggregator is the only taker for FairFlow pool so this Equilibrium Gain (EG) is absorbed by FairFlow hook, rather than going to external arbitragers, and later redistributed to LPs via EG Sharing Program.

 How is Equilibrium Gain (EG) actually distributed back to LPs?